BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 4. **Zip File Generation:**
    - The script iterates over each repository name in the `repositories` array.
    - For each repository, it constructs a list of paths by combining each subfolder's name with the repository name, ensuring all specified subfolders for each repository are included.
-   - It also includes a CSV file (`repository_name-commits_list.csv`) located in the `ck_metrics` folder for each repository in the list of items to zip.
+   - It also includes a CSV file (`repository_name-commits_list.csv`) located in the `ck_metrics` directory for each repository in the list of items to zip.
    - A zip file for each repository is created in the `compressed` directory, containing all specified subfolders and the commits list CSV file.

 5. **Sound Notification:** Upon completion of the zip file creation process, the script attempts to play a notification sound from a specified path (`./../.assets/Sounds/NotificationSound.wav`).
 If the sound file cannot be found, it notifies the user.